-Spain remains one of the most popular destinations to teach English abroad, and one of the reasons is because it does not require a degree!
-Note that there are employers and programs, such as the Auxiliar de Conversacion, that do require a degree, but still lots of opportunity for jobs that don’t.
+Mexico remains one of the most popular destinations to teach English abroad, and one of the reasons is because it does not require a degree!
+Note that there are employers that do require a degree (often universities will), but there are still lots of opportunities that don’t.

-Other reasons include the obvious: amazing cuisine, beautiful coastline, strong history, and amazing cities to live in!
-Find jobs in Madrid, Barcelona, Seville, and Valencia.
+Other reasons include the obvious: amazing cuisine, beautiful coastline, impressive cities, strong history, and pueblos magics (magic villages)!
+Find jobs anywhere from Puerto Vallarta and Guadalajara to Veracruz and Mexico City.

 Cambodia is Southeast Asia at its finest!
 With a low cost of living compared to average monthly salaries, you just might be able to save some money while teaching English here with no degree.
 Cambodia boasts one of the highest demand for English teachers in Asia, and it is an incredible country to experience as well: From the UNESCO World Heritage site at Angkor Wat to a landscape speckled with rice paddies, gorgeous lakes, several beautiful pagodas, and friendly locals, Cambodia is welcoming and picturesque.
 Phnom Penh is your best bet for city living.